 On the first release on the 1991 LP Stars, Simply Red charges out of the proverbial gate with great impact.
-The dizzyingly beautiful video entices the eye with lithe, dancing silhouettes, a European backdrop, and delicious ‘80s overdrive.
-Another “love gone wrong” song with some lyrics but counters that with an upbeat tempo, powerful harmonies and a “call and answer” format of “I’d give it all up for you/(yes I would)” that builds in an irresistible crescendo.
+The dizzyingly beautiful video entices the eye with lithe, dancing silhouettes, a European backdrop, and a delicious ‘80s overdrive.
+Another “love gone wrong” song with some lyrics but counters that with an upbeat tempo, powerful harmonies, and a “call and answer” format of “I’d give it all up for you/(yes I would)” that builds in an irresistible crescendo.

 Photo Credit: Public domain image of Simply Red in Bremen circa 2003.